-- 1 The company intends to provide information on how to access allergen information within its sites.
-This is an integral part of our business and has equal status to other aspects of business performance. - As with other aspects of our business we are committed to achieving high levels of information and training for all staff.
-Compliance with legal requirements is the minimum acceptable standard and we are committed to progressive, cost effective improvement. - The company will review this policy at least annually and will revise it as often as is appropriate. - 4 Appropriate financial and physical resources will be provided to implement the policy. - The management of food allergen awareness is a prime responsibility of managers at all levels, but the objectives of this policy can only be achieved with the support and commitment of all employees. - 6 In order to gain the full commitment of employees, the company will ensure that: - All employees understand that they are responsible for all foods provided within Connect Catering sites. - All employees at all levels receive appropriate information and training and are competent to carry out their duties and responsibilities. - 7 In accordance to the FSA guidelines on allergen management, the company recognises the following as allergens:
+- 1 The company intends to provide information on how to access allergen information within its sites with trained members of the team responsible for allergy management.
+This is an integral part of our business and has equal status to other aspects of business performance. - 2 As with other aspects of our business we are committed to achieving high levels of information and training for all staff.
+Compliance with legal requirements is the minimum acceptable standard and we are committed to progressive, cost effective improvement. - 3 The company will review this policy at least annually and will revise it as often as is appropriate. - 4 Appropriate financial and physical resources will be provided to implement the policy. - The management of food allergen awareness is a prime responsibility of managers at all levels, but the objectives of this policy can only be achieved with the support and commitment of all employees. - 6 In order to gain the full commitment of employees, the company will ensure that: - All employees understand that they are responsible for all foods provided within Connect Catering sites.

+- All employees at all levels receive appropriate information and training and are competent to carry out their duties and responsibilities. - 7 In accordance to the FSA guidelines on allergen management, the company recognises the following as allergens: